create-se4ai/website/docs/intro.md

 - A spcialized, newly developed course on Engineering AI-based Software Systems.
 - A spcialized, newly developed course on Social Aspects for AI-based Software System.
-- Professional Development for AI-based Software System Practitioners modules
+- Professional Development for AI-based Software System Practitioners modules.
-- Industrial embedding where trainees will be offered the opportunity to serve one or more internships with our industrial partners
+- Industrial embedding where trainees will be offered the opportunity to serve one or more internships with our industrial partners.
 - Industry webinar and/or on-site seminars.
 - Carefully selected specialization courses on SE, AI, and social concepts.
 - Hands-on leadership and mentorship training where trainees will be coached on how to critically evaluate AI-based software systems, related projects and publications.